kmatarese/glide/README.md

 ```

 Or use `DateWindowPush` for date objects.
 Note that `None` is passed as the
-first arg to `consume` because the top node is a special `NoInputNode` that
+first arg to `consume` because the top node (`DateTimeWindowPush`) is a
-takes no input data and generates data to push on its own.
+subclass of `NoInputNode` which takes no input data and generates data to push
+on its own.

 <a name="example-parallel-transformation"></a>
 ### Example: Parallel Transformation